- Understand the Marketplace

 If you decide on selling a house without an agent, you’ll have to think about how your listing and decision to work without an agent may affect a buyer’s perception.

 Some may wonder why the house is not being sold by an agent; they could be hesitant to reach out, or they may not understand how buying a house from the owner differs from using a real estate agent.
+It’s also important to protect yourself when selling your own home.

 Setting the Price